Thinking about moving?

 More than 2 million California residents have moved to other states since 2018, and Nashville has become a favorite destination because of its high quality of life.

-The Top 10 Reasons Californians Are Moving To Nashville.
+Top 10 Reasons Californians are moving to Nashville.

-Increasingly more Californians are saying high taxes, the high cost of living and even politics are making them choose to leave the Golden State.
-As Californians look for new cities to call home, Nashville has sprung to the top of the list.
-Experts estimate that nearly 100 people a day are moving to Music City, and Californians are keeping with the trend.
-Check out why they're making the move.
+As Californians leave the state to call other cities home, Nashville remains on the top of the list.
+Experts estimate that over 100 people a day are moving to the “it” city, and Californians are keeping with the trend.
+Check out why Californians are making the move.

-According to RE/MAX and Zillow, Nashville's average home price was $155,000 in 2009 and grew to $318,000 in 2019.
-That’s a 105% increase!
-And experts expect home values to rise by as much as 27% in the next three years.
-This, in addition to strong job growth and an expected 12% increase in population, places Nashville firmly among the most attractive cities in America to invest in real estate.
-Business Wire agrees, ranking Nashville among the top 12 cities for real estate investment.
+According to Zillow, Nashville's average home price was $155,000 in 2009 and grew to over $432,000 by Q1 2023.
+That’s a 278% increase!
+And experts predict that low inventory, strong job growth and the triple-digit number of new inbound residents moving to the area daily will help Nashville's housing market remain strong.
+The continued growth also places Nashville firmly among the most attractive cities in America to invest in real estate.
+Business Wire agrees, ranking Nashville among the top 3 cities in the U.S. for real estate investment.

 No State Income Tax

 Yes, you read that right!
 Tennessee has a personal income tax rate of absolutely 0!
-California transplants realize up to a 12% increase in take-home income by making Nashville their primary residence.
-Compound that income over time, and you have a serious financial win.
+Transplants can realize a significant increase in take-home income by making Nashville their primary residence.
+Compound the income retained over time, and you have a serious financial win.
 In addition, the state’s per capita debt of just $913 is the lowest of any state in America.
 The people are indeed friendly, but Nashville is also kind to your wallet!

 You don’t earn the nickname “Music City” without knowing how to put on a show.
 Travel and Leisure has consistently awarded Nashville the honor of Best Music Scene in the U.S. But it’s not all cowboy boots and honky tonks.
 Aspiring musicians of all genres come to Nashville to make it big.